Saves of low shots from 9 meters

 Saving Technique

-You can use either the lateral / side step or the sliding reaction when attempting to save shots from 9 meters.
-Which ever you are using, you need to master the technique, always aiming to either catch the ball (if it’s not a strong shot), or to deflect it away from the goal.
-Make sure that your save reaction is controlled and directed properly towards the incoming direction of the ball.
+You can use either the lateral side step or the sliding reaction when attempting saves of low shots from 9 meters.
+Whichever you use, you need to master the technique, always aiming to either catch the ball (if it’s not a strong shot) or deflect it away from the goal.
+Make sure your save reaction is controlled and directed properly toward the incoming direction of the ball.

-If you are using the sliding technique, practice safe landing.
-Learn how to land safely to minimize the risk of injury and to recover and position quickly for the next attack.
+If you’re using the sliding technique, practice safe landing.
+Learn how to land safely to minimize injury risk and to recover and position quickly for the next attack.

 Mental Toughness